jstuck01/SQL-Load-Utility/README.md

 ## Getting Started
 Pull the repository and execute the ant build script.
 This will result in a ZIP file being created in the "dist" directory.
 Expand the ZIP file.
-After expanding the ZIP file, fill out the configuration file (see below) and execute the shell script appropriate for your platform.
+After expanding the ZIP file, edit the configuration file (see below) and execute the shell script appropriate for your platform.

 ## Distribution and Packaging